 Front Squat w/2 finger clean grip

 Clean Grip with straps: This grip is similar to the clean grip but uses straps to hold onto the bar when there are mobility restrictions with the regular clean grip.
-This is a great grip to use while improving mobility and working towards the clean grip.
+This is a great grip to use while improving mobility and working towards a clean grip.
 Christian Thibaudeau shows you how below.

 Bodybuilding Grip: The bodybuilding grip involves resting the bar on the top of the shoulders with hands over the bar and elbows kept high.
 This is great for beefcakes with the mobility of a fork, but it sucks for controlling the barbell and for athletes.
 Use this grip as a last resort when severe mobility or wrist limitations are present.